austinxduong/chatea-with-austi/README.md

-# Chatty or Chat Tea, with austi?
+# Chatty, or Chat Tea, with austi?

 #### Purpose:
 - Honestly.... tired of hosting my work on SquareSpace (I love it though), plus its expensive.